Bhoopendra2306/Simple-Social-Post-Viewer/README.md

 - Like button changes appearance and optionally updates like count

+> On GitHub, this will render the LeanTween part as:
+> _"...Optional UI animations are implemented using [LeanTween](https://assetstore.unity.com/packages/tools/animation/leantween-3595), a lightweight and powerful tweening engine for Unity."_

 ## 📁 Data Format

 Supports hardcoded values or local JSON loading.
 Example JSON structure: